RiyRiy128/Code_projects/AWS_service__manager_GUI/README.md

-# AWS CLI GUI Manager
+# AWS SDK GUI Manager

 A simple graphical user interface for managing/interacting with AWS services, which was built with Python and PyQt6.